Damian Lewis: Personal life

 Lewis suffered a period of depression following a motorcycle accident in north London in 1998.
+He is a supporter of Premier League club Liverpool.

-Having previously dated Katie Razzall, Kristin Davis, and Sophia Myles, Lewis married actress Helen McCrory on 4 July 2007.
+Having previously dated Katie Razzall, Kristin Davis and Sophia Myles, Lewis married actress Helen McCrory on 4 July 2007.
 They have a daughter and a son.
 McCrory died of cancer on 16 April 2021, aged 52.

-Lewis is a supporter of Liverpool F.C.

 Since 2022, he has been in a relationship with singer Alison Mosshart.